 Typically, these types of hedge funds look for investment opportunities where there is a rumor or high chance of merges or acquisition deals.
 The merger arbitrage involves simultaneously buying and selling the stocks of the two merging companies.

-With this hedge trading strategy, you want to buy the acquire company and sell the acquirer company creating a riskless position.
+With this hedge fund strategy, you want to buy the acquire company and sell the acquirer company creating a riskless position.

 Global Macro Strategies